Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

 NEWS
 ======
-[Jan'24] Our work has been published in IEEE TIFS!
+[Jan'24] Our paper "BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis" has been published in IEEE TIFS!

 [Dec'23] Our work about DNN security has been published in JISA!